Q. How many races are there in the local rowing season?

 In the boat the emphasis should be on effective technique and race conditioning.
 Conditioning in a boat should be over a mixture of sea conditions, calm, rough*, cross–tide.

 During the winter months nearly all training is land based.

 Q. How much training should I undertake?

 A. Ideally a minimum of twice a week in the boat should see a reasonable level of competence achieved during the first year.

 A. The minimum age for competing is 16 years and a coxswain must be at least 14 years of age.
 In all cases a Rowing Consent Form must be completed by parents/guardians for any individual under 18 years of age

 Q. Am I too old?

 A. You’re definitely never too old to learn to row.
-In 2012 in Britain nearly 700 over 50 years old took out membership for the first time.
+In 2012 in Britain nearly 700 over 50 year olds took out membership for the first time.
 In the GRC we have members still competing at 60+ years and rowing both at home and abroad is increasingly popular.

 Q. How do I go about buying my own boat?

 A. Used boats do come onto the market, either locally or in Jersey.
-Alternatively if you want to look at purchasing new, there are a number of French manufacturers.
+Alternatively if you want to look at purchasing new, there are a number of French and UK manufacturers.